Stardust (2007 film): Filming

 The production started filming in mid-April 2006, with principal photography taking place at Pinewood Studios in London.
 Location filming started in Wester Ross, in the Scottish Highlands followed immediately by filming on the Isle of Skye.
 The scene where Prince Septimus consults the soothsayer was shot in Iceland.
-The film makers had wanted to use more locations in Iceland but were unable to get the horses they needed.
+The filmmakers had wanted to use more locations in Iceland but were unable to get the horses they needed.

-Several weeks of location filming also took place in the woods and the Golden Valley near Ashridge Business school, Hertfordshire in the village of Little Gaddesden in June and July.
+Several weeks of location filming also took place in the woods and the Golden Valley near Little Gaddesden, Hertfordshire, in June and July.
 In mid-2006, there was some filming at Stowe School in Buckinghamshire and in the village of Castle Combe, Wiltshire.
 Some of the scenes requiring wide open spaces for riding and coach scenes were filmed at Bicester Airfield in Oxfordshire.

 Another film location was on Elm Hill in Norwich.
 The area, with a mixture of Tudor and medieval buildings dating as far back as the 11th century, was transformed into the streets of Stormhold.
 The Briton's Arms tea house became the Slaughtered Prince public house.
 The owners were so enthralled with the new look, including a spectacular mural and new thatching, that they appealed to the local council and English Heritage to keep it, but their request was refused.

 Filming also took place in Wales, at the Brecon Beacons National Park.

 The design of the witches' lair was inspired by the Hall of Mirrors in the Palace of Versailles in France, but with black instead of white and silver instead of gold.

 Filming was finished by 13 July 2006.

 Visual effects

 The film required 830 visual effects (VFX) shots which were supervised by Peter Chiang and produced by Tim Field.
-Double Negative supervised 350 shots, and other work was shared out among six other companies including LipSync Post, Cinesite, The Senate, Baseblack, Machine and Rushes.
+Double Negative supervised 350 shots, and other work was shared among six other companies including LipSync Post, Cinesite, The Senate, Baseblack, Machine, and Rushes.
 Mattes & Miniatures provided miniatures.
-The pirate skyship set was shot against a 360 degree greenscreen and required fully CG backgrounds and digital extending the size and the bow of the ship.
-Some distance shots of ship were entirely CG.
+The pirate skyship set was shot against a 360-degree greenscreen and required fully CG backgrounds and digital extending the size and the bow of the ship.
+Some distance shots of the ship were entirely CG.
 Yvaine required a star glow effect for more than eighty shots.
 Two of the witches required a signature magical effect, Lamia had a green fire effect created using a combination of particle animation and joint-driven soft body ribbons, and Sal had a black smoke effect, created by turning animated geometry into a target-driven fluid simulation.
-The age transformation of Lamia was achieved using composite of multiple motion control plates, including a pass in the full prosthetic makeup, the transformed youthful Lamia, and a pass where the hair was pulled through a dummy head, played in reverse to give the appearance of hair growing, composited and blended with a procedural glow effect.
+The age transformation of Lamia was achieved using a composite of multiple motion control plates, including a pass in the full prosthetic makeup, the transformed youthful Lamia, and a pass where the hair was pulled through a dummy head, played in reverse to give the appearance of hair growing, composited and blended with a procedural glow effect.
 Twenty feet of The Wall was built on location as a practical effect and extended into the distance using digital painting.
-VFX were completed by February 2007.
+VFX was completed by February 2007.